-ABN AMRO's approach to risk management.
-The three lines of defence principle consists of a clear division of activities and responsibilities in risk management at different levels of the bank and at different stages in the life cycle of risk exposures.
+ABN AMRO Bank's approach to risk management.
+The three lines of defence principle consists of a clear division of activities and responsibilities in risk management at different levels in the bank and at different stages in the lifecycle of risk exposures.